tanfiona/UniCausal/README.md

 # UniCausal
 Causality is an important part of human cognition.
 It is easy for humans to pick up explicit and implicit relations from conversations and text.
-Causal text mining annotation efforts have been sparse or inconsistent.
+Causal Text Mining annotation efforts have been sparse or inconsistent.

 We introduce UniCausal, a unified benchmark and model for causal text mining across six popular causal datasets and three common tasks.